 What is known, is that whoever (or whatever) Satoshi Nakamoto is/was, about 1 million bitcoin were mined to addressed used by that person/team.

-What makes Bitcoin different from other cryptocurrencies?
+What makes Bitcoin different from other cryptocurrencies before it?

 Cryptocurrencies have existed since the internet started.
 They were called Electronic Money, the first of which was DigiCash